Carlos Boozer: National team career

 Boozer was selected as a member of the U.S. Olympic basketball team, which won a bronze medal at the 2004 Summer Olympics.
 He was also part of the U.S. national team from 2006 to 2008, but did not compete in the 2007 FIBA Americas Championship due to his wife's pregnancy.
 Boozer participated in the 2008 Summer Olympics as the U.S. national team went unbeaten en route to the gold medal, defeating the 2006 World Champion Spain for their first gold medal since the 2000 Summer Olympics.

 Personal life

 Boozer has been married twice.
 He was married to his first wife, Cindy "CeCe" Nichole Blackwell, from 2003 to 2015.
-In 2017 he married Aneshka Dawn Smith until their divorce in 2021.
-He dated girlfriend Natalie Rodriguez during 2021 to 2024.
-Boozer and CeCe have three children together: Carmani (who had a bone marrow transplant in 2007 to treat sickle-cell disease), and fraternal twins, Cameron and Cayden.
-Cameron Boozer is the number three overall recruit in the 2025 recruiting class.
-He and his brother Cayden are both committed to play for Duke University.
+Boozer and CeCe have three sons together: Carmani (who had a bone marrow transplant in 2007 to treat sickle-cell disease), and fraternal twins, Cameron and Cayden.
+Boozer married Aneshka Dawn Smith in 2017.
+They divorced in 2021.
+He dated girlfriend Natalie Rodriguez from 2021 to 2024.

+Son Cameron Boozer was the number three overall recruit in the 2025 recruiting class.
+He and his brother Cayden played for Duke University in the 2025–26 season, with Cameron ultimately being drafted by the Memphis Grizzlies in the 2026 NBA draft and Cayden returning to college.